Rio de Janeiro: 13 must-sees, viewpoints and places to visit in 2026

 Botafogo and Flamengo felt ideal for living: calmer, more authentic, residential, and well connected.
 Copacabana and Ipanema concentrate tourist activity, with Copacabana being more intense and chaotic, and Ipanema more organized and pleasant.

-Tip: cycling around Rio is amazing
+Bonus: cycling Rio is amazing

 You may also like